My cat has a lengthy history of bringing me "gifts."

 limit switches at

-power to the motor is cut off independently from the controller, and
+power is physically cutoff to the motor and

-a signal is sent to the controller indicating
+a logical signal is received in the microcontroller indicating

 the limiting position has been reached.